bencz/Simple-MSIL-Compiler/README.md

 There may be a variety of bugs.

-If you want to build it copy this directory into your orange c directory then create the subdirectory netil\obj\bcc32 and build from the 'netil' directory.
+If you want to build it copy this directory into your orange c directory then build from the 'netil' directory.
+The following files will be built:   netlib.lib, occmsil.dll, and occil.exe

 Run the compiler 'occil' on a simple C program (test.c is included as an example).

 It will generate an MSIL assembly language program (.il extension).
-You can use C language functions including printf() that will be resolved to MSVCRT.DLL, but no resolution to other DLLs is possible.
+It will try to find c runtime library files in mscvrt.dll.
+If you want to import from other files (e.g. for example kernel32.dll) try something like:

+	__using__ "kernel32"

+as part of the source code, but you do still need to prototype the functions using an appropriate header (in this case usually windows.h)

 This version does not allow linking of multiple modules into a single program.